 If we take fair to mean light, Light Spring really is the fairest of them all.
 Colours of almond milk, linen, light peach, and sand.
 Eyeshadow grays are less blue than in the Summers.
 Light browns appear.
 Another option, not shown, is a bit of green in the yellow or brown, as light khaki or golden greens.
 Not army green, more floaty than that.

-Small shifts in darkness level are amplified on this colouring, where they would be near insignificant on another.
+Small shifts in darkness level are amplified on this colouring, where they might be less significant on another.
 Darkness is hard to control.
-Even in a tiny area, as black mascara, the lashes attract lots of attention, as aggressive.
-Enchanting got left behind long ago.
-As the lightest colouring, Light Spring women can achieve plenty of cosmetic impact by choosing from the lighter colours in the collection, though they certainly have relatively darker options as does every Season.
+Even in a tiny area, as black mascara, the lashes attract lots of attention, appearing almost aggressive in a landscape foreign to that sensation.

 Colour clarity is quite high in Spring, meaning that pigments are pure.
 Transparency is a form of clarity and happens to look great in makeup, allowing the reflectivity of light from the skin to come through.
-Literally as well, the eyes may be pale beach glass, whose way of intensifying in harmonious colour is to become more sparkling.
 Repeating that in cosmetic effect adds magic to magic, perfectly consistent and aligned.
-Sheer cosmetics also glisten without frost, in the same way that as the skin.
+Sheer cosmetics also glisten without frost, in the same way as the skin.
 Lastly, sheer cosmetics allow for a lightweight colour deposit.
-Feelings of weight and opacity turn the lights down on the most lit up face of all.

 Sometimes, this person is very Summer looking and does better in the cooler, pinker lipstick and blush.
-At other times, she can be much yellower and the melon colours look lovely on the face.
+At other times, she can be warmer or more beige than ash, and the melon colours look lovely on the face.
 If the products are sheer, either could work well.
-Embrace light golden uplighters and lip gloss without going overboard.
-Light Spring is creamy and a little hazy, not metallic or hard.

 How to swatch makeup

-Do it this way.
-Paint a 1 inch square of the cosmetic pretty heavily on a page of white paper, heavily enough that no white paper comes through.
+Paint a 1 inch square of the cosmetic on a page of white paper, heavily enough that no white paper comes through.
 Make a big area, at least as big as the swatches in your book.
-Swipe it on there thick to pull every nuance out of the colour.

-Forget about perfect matches to the swatches, it is not necessary.
 When the strips with the colours most similar to the cosmetic go by, slow down.
-The cosmetic should look like a plausible extension of the strip, meaning that if one more dot or square were added, it could believably be the product.
+The cosmetic should look like a plausible extension of the strip, meaning that you could slide the cosmetic colour among the swatches fairly easily.